Is it Better to Trade Cryptocurrency or to HODL?

 We discuss the perks, pitfalls, and strategies of trading vs. HODling and offer some opinions and insights.

-TIP: Want to learn more about what strategies you need to trade successfully?
+Want to learn more about what strategies you need to trade successfully?
 Check out this page on trading.

 Trading Vs. HODling Cryptocurrency